grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 }
 ```

-This stage is acting on the `ts` value in the extracted map which we extracted in the previous stage.
+This stage acts on the `ts` value in the extracted map that you extracted in the previous stage.
 The value of `ts` is parsed in the format of `RFC3339` and added as the timestamp to be ingested by Loki.
-This is useful if we want to use the timestamp present in the log itself, rather than the time the log is ingested.
+This is useful if you want to use the timestamp present in the log itself, rather than the time the log is ingested.
 This stage does not modify the extracted map.

 ### Stage 3